 Equity research sell-side is a common term used by many people in the financial services industry.
-You will wonder what does this mean?
+You will wonder what does this means?
 Let us get into the details and understand what it is.

 What is Equity Research?

 Equity research is a branch of financial analysis that involves analyzing a stock’s financial performance (company).
 In order to analyze, it uses techniques like financial modeling and ratio analysis to provide insights into a particular stock.
 Exhaustive research is conducted by analyzing the company’s financial statements, predicting the future performance of a stock, and finding its target price.
 A detailed research report is also prepared by explaining every aspect of the company, its past and future financial performance, industry performance, etc. Investors (including retail and institutional investors) use this research report published by equity research analysts to make informed investment decisions.
 People who perform equity research are equity research analysts.

 What is Equity Research Sell-side?

 Types of the Equity Research Market

 An equity market comprises of Buy-side and Sell-side.
 As the name suggests, Buy-side people are involved in buying the securities, whereas sell-side people sell those securities to buy-side people.
 The difference between the two branches of equity research is based on the type of clients they serve.

 Buy-side people are institutional investors, pension funds, mutual funds, venture capital firms, etc.

 Sell-side people are investment bankers who facilitate selling securities to buy-side firms and other investors.
 For example, broking, investment banking, investment research companies, etc., come under this category.
 They are the ones who assist corporates in raising money.
 Consequently, creating securities in different asset classes, promoting them to investors, and helping sell those securities to retail and institutional investors and buy-side firms.